 © European Union, – Source: European Parliament

 On Thursday 15 July, Véronique Trillet-Lenoir (FR), lead rapporteur for the European Parliament’s Beating Cancer Committee, presented her draft report on the European Commission’s Beating Cancer Plan to the other members of the Committee.
-The European Association of Urology (EAU) has used this as an opportunity to work with organisations supporting prostate cancer patients to urge European politicians to call for targets for prostate cancer early detection strategies to be in place across Europe by 2027.
+The European Association of Urology (EAU) has used this momentum to continue the conversations with European politicians and urged them to call for targets for prostate cancer early detection strategies to be in place across Europe by 2027.

 “In order to overcome the increasing trend of rising mortality rates from prostate cancer, we suggest that the targets be implemented in the context of Europe’s Beating Cancer Plan.”